A removability theorem for Sobolev functions and detour sets: Introduction

 \begin{definition} Let $p\geq 1$.
 We say that a compact set $K\subset \R^n$ is $W^{1,p}$-removable if any function that is continuous in $\R^n$ and lies in $W^{1,p}(\R^n\setminus K)$, also lies in $W^{1,p}(\R^n)$.
 In other words,

 \end{definition}

-We remark that a similar simplification is also possible for the problem of (quasi)conformal removability in the plane.
+We remark that a similar simplification is also possible for the problem of (quasi)con\-formal removability in the plane.
 In the definition we are looking at \textit{continuous} functions on all of $\R^n$.
 It is not known whether $W^{1,2}$-removability in the plane and (quasi)conformal removability are equivalent.
 However, so far, the techniques for proving removability of a set in the two distinct settings do not differ.

-A similar problem has been studied by Koskela \cite{Ko}, but the definition a removable set is slightly different, since no continuity is assumed for the functions; thus, it is a stronger notion of removability.
+A similar problem has been studied by Koskela \cite{Ko}, but the definition of a removable set is slightly different, since no continuity is assumed for the functions; thus, it is a stronger notion of removability.
 In fact, in our case, the continuity will be crucially used in the proofs.

-It is almost immediate from the definition that $W^{1,p}$-removability of a set $K$ implies $W^{1,q}$-removability for $q>p$.
+It is almost immediate from the definition that $W^{1,p}$-removability of a set $K$ of measure zero implies $W^{1,q}$-removability for $q>p$.
 Indeed, this follows immediately from H\"older's inequality, and the locality of the definition of a Sobolev function.

 It can be shown that a set $K\subset \R^n$ having $\sigma$-finite Hausdorff $(n-1)$-measure is $W^{1,p}$-removable for all $p\geq 1$.
 The proof is rather a modification of the classical proof that such sets are removable for quasiconformal maps in $\R^n$; see \cite[Section 35]{Va}.